-Brown Brothers Harriman (Luxembourg) S.C.A. ("BBH"), as registrar and transfer agent of the Company, is, in particular, responsible for the processing of the issue and sale of Company Shares, maintaining the register of Shareholders and the transfer of the Company's Shares to Shareholders, agents and third parties.
+Brown Brothers Harriman (Luxembourg) S.C.A. ("BBH"), as Registrar and Transfer Agent of the Company, is, in particular, responsible for the processing of the issue and sale of the Company's Shares, maintaining the register of Shareholders and the transfer of the Company's Shares to Shareholders, agents and third parties.